How to Win

 Rounds and Percentage Marks

-It shall be consist of no fewer than 10 Questions to be answered on the day of the competition. assessing the contestants knowledge of LGBTIQ+ history, current affairs and world issues.
+The Written Test shall consist of no fewer than 20 Questions to be answered on the day of the competition. assessing the contestants knowledge of LGBTIQ+ history, current affairs and world issues.

 No mobile devices shall be present throughout the written test.